 But being involved at conventions is just where it begins.
 That alone won’t get that gig.
 Now it’s time to network to get work.

-Armed with new connections, seal the new relationship by following up.
+Seal each new relationship by following up.

 But don’t send a demo or resume yet.

 Krystina makes it a point to make a personal connection:

 Conventions are terrific.
 But what if it’s still weeks or months to the next conference?
 There are other ways to network to get work.

 Expanding a personal network takes time, but is easy.
 Everyone has a program director, former boss or instructor that knows folks you don’t.
 Most will be flattered to spread the word.